Italian prosecutor orders to seize Open Arms boat, migrants to disembark

-PALERMO, Italy (Reuters) - An Italian prosecutor ordered to seize the Open Arms ship that has been stranded at sea by the Italian island of Lampedusa for the past 19 days with almost 100 migrants aboard, the prosecutor’s office said on Tuesday.
+PALERMO, Italy, Aug 20 (Reuters) - An Italian prosecutor ordered to seize the Open Arms ship that has been stranded at sea by the Italian island of Lampedusa for the past 19 days with almost 100 migrants aboard, the prosecutor’s office said on Tuesday.

 The migrants are expected to be removed from the boat tonight, the prosecutor’s office said, but details were yet to be formalized.